 White lotus = pure thoughts, of spirit

 Likewise, a closed lotus represents the time before enlightenment while an open lotus flower resembles having gained enlightenment.
-The lotus is such a beautiful symbol to visualise in meditation the opening and closing of a lotus flower with the opening of the chakras.
+The lotus is such a beautiful yoga symbol to visualise in meditation the opening and closing of a lotus flower with the opening of the chakras.

 Often, many think that the lotus flower represents temptation.
 After reading the Odyssey by Homer, one might recall that those who were tempted to eat the lotus would experience forgetfulness.
 Thus, many might presume that the lotus flower is evil.